-In this dialog you can select an active grid from the list of grids, reorder the list of grids, and add or remove grids.
+In this dialog you can select an active grid from the list of grids, reorder the list of grids (\uparrow / \downarrow), and add (\uparrow), remove (\uparrow), or edit (\downarrow) grids.
 Grids defined in this dialog can have unequal X and Y spacing as well as an optional name.
+The grid spacing and name are specified when you create or edit a grid.